rdehaan/rdehaan.github.io/index.md

 I am [Ronald de Haan](https://staff.science.uva.nl/r.dehaan/).
 I am a researcher at the [Institute for Logic, Language and Computation (ILLC)](http://www.illc.uva.nl/) of the [University of Amsterdam (UvA)](https://www.uva.nl/en).
-This page describes my research interests, my ongoing research projects, and some of my ideas for future research projects.
+This page describes some of my ideas for research projects.

 For more information on my teaching and other professional activities, my publications, etc,